Mozzer2310/Mozzer2310/README.md

 - 👋 Hi, I’m @Mozzer2310 - Sam Morris
-- 👀 I’m interested in AI and machine learning, as well as visual computing.
+- 🏢 I'm currently a Junior Software Developer at bet365
-- 🌱 I’m currently in my third year at The University of Manchester, studying Computer Science.
+- 🌱 I will continue my Artificial MEng at The University of Manchester in September 2024
-- 💞️ I’m looking for  a placement for 2023.
-- 📫 How to reach me https://www.linkedin.com/in/samuel-morris-b02068224/
+- 📫 How to reach me: https://www.linkedin.com/in/samuel-morris-b02068224/